Bira/octopus-carnival/_drafts/wir-mm3-4e-dragon-volcanic.md

 make a show of craving treasure and rulership over a territory, but what they truly crave is destruction.
 In other words, volcanic dragons love burning stuff, especially flesh.
 It makes them feel good.
-They like the company of other fire-elemental beings with similar dispositions, but as mentioned above any alliance they make with other types of creature is likely to be temporary at best.
+They like the company of other fire-elemental beings with similar dispositions, but any alliance they make is temporary at best.
 They live inside volcanoes and on other similar burning landscapes.

 ## The Numbers